 Egg-Less Mayo Experimentation

-A couple months back, I shared a quick video showing you how to make mayonnaise in two minutes or less using a hand blender.
+I made a quick video showing you how to make mayonnaise in two minutes or less using a hand blender.
 Using this method as a base, I tried making mayo using a number of different ingredients replacing the egg yolk.

 The basic method is to stick your base along with some mustard, lemon juice, and (in this case) garlic into the bottom of a jar that just barely fits the business end of your immersion blender.
 After that, you top it up with oil, stick the blender in, and start whizzing, slowly pulling out the wand as you go.
 The vortex pulls oil down towards the base where it gets emulsified by the rapidly spinning blade.